jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-free-music-from-youtube-to-your-project-folder.md

 # Downloading Free Music Into Your Project Folder

-Some websites offer free MP3 music files for download.
+Some websites offer free MP3 music file downloads.
 If you download an MP3, it needs to live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, that portion portion of your project will not work.

 ## YouTube